wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/free

-Zedity is a break-through editor in the way you design your sites.
-Powerful but easy to use, Zedity boosts your productivity!
+A break-through editor that makes it extremely easy to design your sites.
+Boost your productivity and achieve professional results, hassle-free!

 == Description ==
 Zedity is an original and unique HTML5 editor that will change the way you create your sites: wih Zedity you can implement any creative design you have in mind, in a fraction of the time you're used to!